gin-melodic/gboot/README.md

 }
 ```

-When the service is started, check the project's log folder or console, you will find something like below:
+Check the project's log folder or console when the service is launched; you should see something similar to the following.

 ```
 [GIN-debug] [WARNING] Running in "debug" mode.
 Switch to "release" mode in production.